School of Kinesiology, Recreation and Sport

 Restriction(s): Enrollment is limited to students in Exercise Science (554)

-EXS 311 Physiology of Exercise 3 Hours
+EXS 311 Physiology of Exercise 4 Hours (repeatable max of 4 hrs)

 A systemic study of the acute and chronic effects of exercise on the physiological function of the human body.
 Note: Permission of instructor may be required.

-Prerequisite(s): (BIOL 131 with a minimum grade of C or BIO 131C with a minimum grade of C) and EXS 223 (may be taken concurrently) with a minimum grade of C
+Prerequisite(s): BIOL 131 with a minimum grade of C and EXS 223 with a minimum grade of C and (CHEM 109 with a minimum grade of C or CHEM 116 with a minimum grade of C or CHEM 120 with a minimum grade of C) and HMD 211 with a minimum grade of C

 Restriction(s): Enrollment is limited to students in Exercise Science (554)